AxelBadam/azureApp/README.md

 ## Overview

 AzureApp is a learning project created to explore and familiarize myself with various Azure services including Azure Static Web Apps, Azure Functions, Azure Cosmos DB, and Cloud in general.
-The project also incorporates GitHub Actions for Continuous Integration (CI) and Continuous Deployment (CD), giving me hands-on experience with automating the deployment process.
+The project also incorporates GitHub Actions for CI/CD, giving me hands-on experience with automating the deployment process.
 Additionally, I worked on managing APIs and integrating an external Contentful CMS for dynamic content management.
 As of now, the website displays a simple image.
-Now that the foundation is in place, further development and functionality could easily be added.
+Now that the foundation is in place, further development and functionality can easily be added.

 ![Diagram](./diagram.drawio.png)